ericmchen15/CodaWiki/08-Functions.md

 ```

 ## Function Assignment
 In the realm of functions, the boundaries between variables and functions blur.
-Functions, too, can take residence within variables, just as any other entity.
+In addition, functions can take residence within variables, just as any other entity.
 Such assignments harness the power of functions for further manipulation.

 ```py
 def add(x, y) {